Which of the following is the best example of Newton's First ... | Study Prep in Pearson+

 1

-Understand Newton's First Law of Motion, which states that an object at rest stays at rest, and an object in motion stays in motion with the same speed and direction unless acted upon by an unbalanced external force.
+Understand Newton's First Law, which states that an object will remain at rest or in uniform motion unless acted upon by an external force.
+This is often called the law of inertia.

-Analyze each option to see which one best illustrates this principle of inertia (the tendency of objects to resist changes in their state of motion).

-Option 1: 'A car accelerates when the driver steps on the gas pedal' involves a change in motion due to an applied force, illustrating Newton's Second Law more than the First.

 Watch next